-Our growing portfolio of products includes soft pretzels, frozen beverages, frozen juice treats and desserts; churros, a cinnamon pastry, funnel cakes, cookies and bakery goods, and other snack foods and drinks.
+Our growing portfolio of products includes soft pretzels, frozen beverages, frozen juice treats and desserts, churros, funnel cakes, cookies and bakery goods, and other snack foods and drinks.
 Consumers can enjoy these nutritional and tasty products in a variety of settings where people work, play, travel and shop.

 The Company's growth is the result of a strategy that emphasizes active development of new and innovative products, penetration into existing market channels and expansion of established products into new markets.
-Our four business groups; Food Service, Frozen Beverages, Retail Supermarket, and The Restaurant Group, contributed to our 37th consecutive year of record sales in fiscal 2008.
+Our four business groups are Food Service, Frozen Beverages, Retail Supermarket, and The Restaurant Group.
+Each contributed to our 38th consecutive year of record sales in fiscal 2009.